CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 ## Combat Actions
 Every turn, every character gets to move and use a skill, once.
 They can do so in any order (move first or use a skill first) or they can forego taking either or even any action.

+Speaking or shouting a short phrase is free.
+If you want to have a proper conversation, that will have to take multiple rounds.

 ## How to Attack
 All attacks made against another creature or character are made as an [opposed test](#opposed-test).